EndPointCorp/end-point-blog/2011/03/07/rails-tag-cloud-tutorial-spree.html.md

 ### Step 5: Adding Flexibility

-In this project, I added configuration variables for the total number of terms displayed, and maximum and minimum font size using Spree's preference architecture.
+In this project, I added configuration variables for the total number of terms displayed, and maximum and minimum font size using Spree’s preference architecture.
 In a generic Rails application, this may be a nice bit of functionality to include with the preferred configuration architecture.

 <a href="/blog/2011/03/07/rails-tag-cloud-tutorial-spree/image-1-big.png" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5581403499162521858" src="/blog/2011/03/07/rails-tag-cloud-tutorial-spree/image-1.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;width: 327px; height: 132px;"/></a>